mattlianje/layoutz/README.md

 Call `.render` on an element to get a String

 The power comes from **uniform composition**, since everything is an `Element`, everything can be combined with everything else.

+Since you can extend this `Element` interface, you can create any `Element`s you can imagine... and they will compose with all the other
+**layoutz** built-in `Element`s ... and don't need to rely on a [side-car component library](https://github.com/charmbracelet/bubbles).

 ## Fluent API
 Some typesetting operations work as both nouns and verbs.